 We’ve already mentioned one par three, but there are four other excellent one-shot holes on this unusual but dramatic par 72 layout.
 With five modest length par fives, birdie opportunities are there for the taking.
 The par five 3rd, called “Doolittle”, is perhaps the exception.
 This is the stoke index one and it’s a corker, where the land tumbles downhill and a valley requires negotiation before the sanctuary of the green is reached.
 The 7th, another par five, is a strategic test with its curving doglegged shape, which is further defined by an avenue of trees.

 Just like the village of Castle Combe, the closing hole is one of the prettiest finishes in England.
 The green on this par four is guarded jealousy by numerous bunkers and a series of interconnecting ponds.
-A par here will be a fitting end to one of the most enjoyable and exciting rounds of golf you’re likely to experience in the whole of the British Isles.
+A par here will be a fitting end to one of the more enjoyable and exciting rounds of golf you’re likely to experience in the West Country.